honungsburk/space-game/README.md

   - debug: Errors, warnings, info, and debug
   - trace: All logging
 - log-file: What file to writte logs to
-- show-fps: Start the game with the FPS counter showing
 - visual-debug: Show visual debug information, takes a list of options
   - none: No visual debug information (default)
   - colliders: Show colliders